 Six months later, you would find teams in the Benelux or IT & Telecoms category still using the old supplier and incurring higher costs

 Initial previously used a complex Excel template to identify the procurement cost saving programme.
 Without a central repository, a lot of work was involved in the approval of benefit programmes said Woods.

 Local procurement specialists would submit data every four weeks to the central team, providing a snapshot of their total cost savings in the month and year-to-date.
 "Consolidating the information and managing the onward distribution of reports out to the business became very problematic" said Woods.

 As soon as Initial received the data, the clock was ticking with data becoming progressively more out of date until the next refresh.

 This complex manipulation of data in Microsoft Excel often rendered the analysis days or even weeks out-of-date.
 We needed access to the data in real-time and the ability to report an up-to-date position

 Another challenge was the lack of discipline surrounding the approval process.
 The guidance issued required people to seek approval from ‘somebody of sufficient status within the business unit receiving the benefit who can drive through compliance’.
 According to Woods, "people interpreted the statement in wildly different ways", with proposals submitted lacking detail and justification.

 The right procurement software tool for project was under the nose of Bob Woods and his team.

 Procurement had detailed requirements including a cloud-hosted system to improve visibility and accessibility for key stakeholders around the world.
-The Process Director based system also had to mirror - and improve on - the existing form with electronic forms (eForms) and a workflow.
+The business process management system also had to mirror - and improve on - the existing paper form with electronic forms and a workflow.
 Equally important was the ability to access real-time data.